-Put all the ingredients except the coconut oil and lecithin in a food processor and blend until smooth.
+Put all the ingredients except the coconut oil and lecithin in a very strong blender like the Vitamix and blend until smooth.
 Add the last two ingredients and make sure they are incorporated fully.

 *Note, make sure to use lecithin in its powdered form (process it to make it powder first) so it mixes into your batter quicker.
 Also, when you start blending the mixture, it might look like it's coagulating or not coming together.
 That's okay, just keep blending.
 It will eventually get really smooth and creamy.